mediachain/mediachain/rfc/mediachain-rfc-2.md

 on top of the selected commit.

-Another aspect of the commit would be to persist the blobs pointed by the transactions being commited.
+Another aspect of the commit would be to persist the blobs pointed by the transactions being committed.
 Small records (less than 1KB) can be stored directly in the DHT, but larger ones will need to be persisted by the core network.